rparac/Prob-IRM/scripts/README.md

-Contains scripts used to run some of the experiments
+Contains scripts used to run experiments on the PBS cluster.